What is an Eating Disorder Support Group?

 There are two main types of eating disorder support groups, which are as follows:

-- Self-Help Eating Disorder Support Group: In these types of support groups for eating disorders, members of the group are typically the organizers and managers of the group.
+- Self-Help Support Groups: In these types of support groups for eating disorders, members of the group are typically the organizers and managers of the group.
 This may consist of men or women who are volunteering or who have personal experience with eating disorders.
 Other terms for these types of groups include peer support groups, fellowships, or mutual help groups.

-In addition, eating disorder support groups may be opened or closed:
+In addition, a support group for eating disorders may be opened or closed:

-- Open Eating Disorder Support Groups: This refers to groups that allow anyone to attend a meeting or to participate.
+- Open Support Groups: This refers to groups that allow anyone to attend a meeting or to participate.
 Generally, there are no criteria for being an active contributor.

-- Closed Eating Disorder Support Groups: These types of groups usually have specific criterion for participating members or may be limited to a certain number of active contributors.
+- Closed Support Groups: These types of groups usually have specific criterion for participating members or may be limited to a certain number of active contributors.

 Who can possibly understand what these two people are going through?
 The answer is…others who are experiencing the same thing.